Bonobos are heroes and an inspiration to their advanced primate doppelgänger — humans. Period.

 Chimps construct violent, male-dominated hierarchies.
-Bonobos, on the other hand, form peace-led, sensitive matriarchal communities, in which they’re using sexual contact as the important type of social interaction.
+Bonobos, on the other hand, form peace-led, sensitive matriarchal communities, in which they’re using sexual contact as an important type of social interaction.

-To be clear, cruelty in not completely avoided or absent in bonobos.
+To be clear, cruelty is not completely avoided or absent in bonobos.
 Bonobo females will stand for themselves (and others!) if they are openly violated by males.
-In those situations, females can even make injuries on the testicles, penis or anus of a male.
+In those situations, females can even make injuries on the testicles, penis, or anus of a male.